mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 merge and reduce the parsed snailfish numbers until the whole list was processed and return the recursive calculated magnitude for part 1.

+For part 2 iterate over all snailfish numbers in a nested loop, merge and reduce each pair of `x+y` as well as `y+x` as the commutative is not the same.

 ## Day 19
 ## Day 20